Mekhliganj (community development block): Livelihood

 In the Mekhliganj CD block in 2011, among the class of total workers, cultivators numbered 30,784 and formed 48.22%, agricultural labourers numbered 21,734 and formed 34.04%, household industry workers numbered 1,086 and formed 1.70% and other workers numbered 10,236 and formed 16.03%.
 Total workers numbered 63,840 and formed 41.12% of the total population, and non-workers numbered 91,410 and formed 58.88% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

 There are 137 inhabited villages in the Mekhliganj CD block, as per the District Census Handbook, Cooch Behar, 2011.
-100% villages have power supply.
+All of these villages have power supply.
 135 villages (98.54%) have drinking water supply.
 17 villages (12.41%) have post offices.
 113 villages (82.48%) have telephones (including landlines, public call offices and mobile phones).
 62 villages (45.26%) have pucca (paved) approach roads and 48 villages (35.04%) have transport communication (includes bus service, rail facility and navigable waterways).
 9 villages (6.57%) have agricultural credit societies and 10 villages (7.37%) have banks.